DR ANDREW LOTHIAN

 - Development of legislation for housing energy rating.

-He has also played a significant role in improving the aesthetics of Adelaide and rural towns through advising on the undergrounding of powerlines through his long involvement on the Government’s Powerline Environment Committee (PLEC).
+He has also played a significant role in improving the aesthetics of Adelaide and rural towns through advising on the undergrounding of powerlines and associated streetscaping through his long involvement on the Government’s Powerline Environment Committee (PLEC).

-He has presented papers at many conferences and seminars and has published on a wide range of subjects including:
+He has presented papers at many conferences and seminars, including overseas in Korea, England, New Zealand and the United States.
+He has published on a wide range of subjects including:

 - Environmental valuation